Author: Nicolas | Last update:

 E-readers use a special type of screen known as electronic ink.
 Unlike the screens used on smartphones, tablets and PCs, e-ink is based on a completely different technological approach, enabling a paper-like display.

-In this article, we'll look at how e-ink works, and its advantages and disadvantages compared with other screen technologies.
+In this article, we'll look at how does e ink works, and its advantages and disadvantages compared with other screen technologies.

 Electronic ink is the name given to a technology that enables characters and illustrations to be displayed on a surface, with the aim of closely resembling a paper print.